graphcore/popxl-addons/examples/mnist/4_Remote_Variables/README.md

 To shard a tensor either `remote_replica_sharded_variable` or `ops.collectives.replicated_reduce_scatter(..., configure_output_for_replicated_tensor_sharding=True)` can be used.
 We will see both examples in this tutorial.

-Another useful function when dealing with sharded tensors is ```addons.transforms.phased.replica_sharded_spec(t: popxl.Tensor, threshold: int)```.
+Another useful function when dealing with sharded tensors is ```addons.rts.replica_sharded_spec(t: popxl.Tensor, threshold: int)```.
 If the tensor has more elements than threshold, it returns the appropriate `TensorSpec` for the shard.

 # Remote Variables
 When the IPU memory is insufficient the Streaming Memory can be used to store data remotely.